 Customer satisfaction has significant influence to develop positive trust (H_1 , t-value = 2.81).
 This finding support previous literature, states that satisfaction is the true antecedent of trust (Kim et al., 2008), and that the satisfaction and trust are intertwined as relational mediators [16].
 However, there is negative significant result in term of customer satisfaction influence to develop positive word of mouth (H_2 , t-value = (-) 2.31).
-This finding indicates that customer satisfaction indeed has significant influence to develop positive word of mouth, nevertheless in vocational education the more satisfy the student the less they would communicate positive word of mouth regarding the institution.
+This finding indicates that customer satisfaction indeed has significant influence to develop positive word of mouth regarding the student the less they would communicate positive word of mouth regarding the institution.